Mobile phone feature: Display

 Mobile phones have a display device, some of which are also touch screens.
 The screen size varies greatly by model and is usually specified either as width and height in pixels or the diagonal measured in inches.

 Some phones have more than one display, for example the Kyocera Echo, an Android smartphone with a dual 3.5 inch screen.
 The screens can also be combined into a single 4.7 inch tablet style computer.

+Artificial intelligence is the hot center of the technology industry, especially with the introduction of Large Language Models (LLMs) like ChatGPT and Gemini.
+The AI revolution, which is underway, has affected the semiconductor market and we have seen chipmaker stocks skyrocket with it.
+However, semiconductor stocks are not the only beneficiaries, data centers also benefit greatly from the surge in AI.

+According to Future Market Intelligence, the data center market is estimated at around $30.4 billion during 2024, it is expected to grow at a compound annual growth rate of 14.4% to reach $117.24 billion by 2034.
+Data centers were in demand before the AI boom as well, with data from Jefferies showing their demand rising 10% to 20% for the last 15 years before AI.
+However, AI accelerated the market to around 30% in just two years.
+Read more here:

 Central processing unit

-Mobile phones have central processing units (CPUs), similar to those in computers, but optimised to operate in low power environments.
+Mobile phones have central processing units (CPUs), similar to those in computers, but optimised to operate in low power environments (typically under ten watts, up to thirty watts after removing safety firmware).
 In smartphones, the CPU is typically integrated in a system-on-a-chip (SoC) application processor.

 Mobile CPU performance depends not only on the clock rate (generally given in multiples of hertz) but also the memory hierarchy also greatly affects overall performance.
 Because of these problems, the performance of mobile phone CPUs is often more appropriately given by scores derived from various standardized tests to measure the real effective performance in commonly used applications.